LGSInnovations/Edison-Ethernet/yocto/README.md

 		 make
 		 ```

-After a number of hours (e.g., 4) come back to configure the kernel.
+After a number of hours (e.g., 4 or 5) come back to configure the kernel.

 ----------------------------------------------------------------------